Medically reviewed by Drugs.com. Last updated on Nov 26, 2022.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is very important that your doctor check the progress of you or your child at regular visits to make sure that this medicine is working properly.
+It is very important that your doctor check you or your child's progress at regular visits to make sure that this medicine is working properly.
 Blood tests are needed to check for unwanted effects.
 You will also need to have an ECG test (electrocardiogram) to check your heart rhythm.

 This medicine may cause unwanted effects on the heart.
 Check with your doctor right away if you or your child have chest pain, tightness, or discomfort, decreased urine output, dilated neck veins, extreme fatigue, a fast, pounding, or uneven heartbeat or pulse, pain or discomfort in the arms, jaw, back or neck, nausea or vomiting, sweating, swelling of the face, fingers, feet, or lower legs, trouble breathing, or weight gain.
 These could be symptoms of a serious heart problem.